 To maintain lightness while adding visual impact (to suggest the lights of Broadway or the water jets of a fountain) the ribs of the pillars were formed by thousands of spheres that were faceted to echo the shape of the dome and positioned on golden spacers, graduated in diameter from floor to ceiling.

 Each one of these geospheres was prototyped separately in-house, to ensure millimetre precision.
-Casting moulds were then made in every size and sent to the manufacturer in the Far East.
+Casting moulds were then made in every size and sent to a trusted manufacturer.